-This may be with regard to achieving in the workplace, on the sports field, or in one’s personal life.
-Addressing ‘work – life’ balance is a typical agenda for a life coach and his/her client.
+This may be with regard to your personal life or achieving in the workplace, on the sports field, or indeed any area of your life that you feel could be better including health issues.
+Addressing ‘work – life’ balance is for example a typical agenda for a life coach and his/her client.

 Who is life coaching appropriate for?